-Your debt-to-income ratio — commonly called DTI — is the single most important number lenders look at when you apply for a mortgage, auto loan, or personal loan.
+Your debt-to-income ratio, commonly called DTI, is the single most important number lenders check when you apply for a mortgage, auto loan, or personal loan.
 It tells them what percentage of your gross monthly income already goes toward debt payments.
 The lower it is, the less risky you look to a lender.

-This guide walks through exactly how to calculate both front-end and back-end DTI, which expenses count, which do not, what thresholds lenders use, and how to bring your number down before you apply.
+This guide walks through calculating both front-end and back-end DTI, which expenses count, which don't, the thresholds different lenders use, and how to bring your number down before you apply.

 Step 1: Calculate Your Gross Monthly Income

-DTI uses gross income — your earnings before taxes and deductions, not your take-home pay.
+DTI runs on gross income, your earnings before taxes and deductions, not your take-home pay.

 Self-employed borrowers: Lenders average the net income shown on your last two federal tax returns (Schedule C for sole proprietors, K-1 for partnerships or S-corps) and divide by 24.
-Revenue does not count — only net profit after deductions.
+Revenue doesn't count here, only net profit after deductions.

-Multiple income sources: Add all documented, regular income streams.
+Multiple income sources: Add every documented, regular income stream.
 Part-time wages, rental income (at 75% of gross), alimony, and consistent freelance income can all count with proper documentation.

 Step 2: List Your Monthly Debt Payments

-Use only the minimum required payment on each account — not what you choose to pay.
+Use only the minimum required payment on each account, not whatever you personally choose to pay.

 Include: